Your #1 source for hair loss information and clinically proven treatments

 For mild to moderate hair loss

-For moderate to severe hair loss
+For severe hair loss

 Treatments are researching

 These are topical, medical devices, and other treatments that 4hairloss.org believes are excellent treatments.
 These are treatments we are currently using ourselves and researching with our customers.